dongmeic/MPO_Data_Portal/TrafficCountData/ODOT_Counts/README.md

 "20004","WB","10/01/2011","Sat","1:00 AM","10"

 The same format shows in the long vehicles data, which include length "35-61" and "61-150".
+Since the length report in October 2020 is missing due to a data migration issue occurred when ODOT shifted to a new database Oregon Traffic Monitoring System, the dashboards are not synchronized with the same time information.